A Style Guide for Students Writing Papers and Reports

 Introduction

-To give you some help I'm giving you some general hints on how to write a theses.
-I've also summarised the problems I encounter most frequently in student prose, and some guidelines on how to do better.
+Finally there is a section listing style and grammar issues I encounter most frequently in student prose, and some guidelines on how to do better.
 However, there is much more to get wrong, and I recommend getting a good style book.
 I generally follow:

 Pam Peters.
 The Cambridge Australian English Style Guide.
 Cambridge University Press, 1995.

-This describes the “official” rules in place in Australia.
+This describes the “official” rules in place in Australia (as far as there is such a thing).
 It often isn't specific enough for the purposes of technical prose.
 The following is an excellent book, geared towards folks like us.
 The author knows computing jargon, and knows her nerds:

 Lyn Dupré.
 Bugs in writing: A Guide to Debugging Your Prose.
 Addison-Wesley, 1995